CSR strategy developed over the last few years can be summed up with four main scopes:

 - Corporate Citizenship

-Accountability for our strategies, processes and impacts is not limited to the implementation of the Sustainability Report.
+Accountability in relation to strategies, processes and impact is not restricted to solely creating a Sustainability Report.